 - The need for cigarettes as stress relief – there are plenty of other ways to relax that are good for your body, such as exercising and meditating.

 - The fear of weight gain – the best approach is to focus on how you look and feel physically, rather than your weight.
 There are things you can do to help maintain your weight.

 - The fear of depression – within a few months people who successfully quit smoking are less likely to have depression and generally have a better mood and quality of life.
 For people with a mental illness or who have had a mental illness, special support is available through your doctor and the Quitline.

 - The fear of withdrawal – nicotine is an addictive drug and the effects of withdrawal can be unpleasant.
 However, these symptoms are only temporary and using quitting medications can lessen the effects.

 Tips for quitting smoking

 Planning how you are going to quit can be very useful.

 - Decide on a quit date and stick to it.

 - Ring Quitline on 13 7848.
-For the cost of a local call, professional telephone advisors provide advice, encouragement and support to help people who smoke to quit.
+For the cost of a local call, Quit Specialists provide advice, encouragement and support to help people who smoke to quit.

 - Quitline also provides a call-back service, a free Quit pack and information on Quit courses.
 Find out more about Quitline, QuitCoach and QuitTxt on the Quit website.